jameslafferty/Contact-Dialog/readme.txt

 * First release.

 == Upgrade Notice ==
+= 0.4.2 =
+* This updates some fields that previously were not being translated into French.

 = 0.4 =
 * The previous version sent emails to the sender -- an-NOY-ing! -- This version fixes that and actually sends the emails to the specified admin.